 Arastradero

 Notes: Arastradero offers gravel and dirt trails that are nice for both walking and running.
-The preserve is more serene than the Dish hike and has fewer hikers.
-Bikes are also allowed.
+The preserve is more serene than the Dish hike with fewer hikers.
+My favorite spot in the preserve is the bench on the Bowl Loop trail (southern part).

 Views: 4 stars – The views are similar to the Dish but better because you’re higher in the hills.
 But I’m already too close to 5 stars to give it a higher ranking.